CrayLabs/SmartSim/doc/model.rst

         when we enabled script prefixing and sent the second script, the ``Model`` name was prefixed to `script_2`.

+.. _get_prefix:

 Get Operations
 ==============
-In the following sections, we walk through snippets of application code to demonstrate the retrieval of prefixed tensors, datasets, lists, ML models, and scripts using SmartRedis put/get semantics.
+In the following sections, we walk through snippets of application code to demonstrate the retrieval of prefixed tensors, ``Datasets``, lists, ML models, and scripts using SmartRedis put/get semantics.
 The examples demonstrate retrieval within the same application script where the data structures were placed, as well as scenarios where data structures are placed by separate application scripts.